pghalliday/continuous-release-terraform-config/repositories/README.md

 terraform apply
 ```

 NB. this will create the repositories then build, tag and push the docker containers to them only on initial creation.
-Updates to the docker containers can then be built and pushed from their respective sub directories as required, following the instructions in their `README.md` files.
+Updates to the docker containers can then be built and pushed from their respective sub directories, following the instructions in their `README.md` files, as required.